evanfp582/P2P_Fileshare/README.md

 Test 5 tests multiple Downloaders all trying to download the same file, 3lorem_ipsum.txt.
 This test has the same Seeder set up as test 3 and 4.
 Once the Seeders are running, the three Downloaders run, with their expected times similar to that of test 4.
 This test demonstrates that adding more concurrent downloaders does not significantly increase the time to get a file, as it would in a client-server system.
+It is worth mentioning here that if you have a lower-resource system, there may be some slowdown from the overhead of running more shell scripts.
+This was not observed in our tests as we were testing on sufficiently powerful hardware.

 **Test 6**
 ```cmd